rwxrob/zet/docs/1787/README.md

 # Use `strings.Builder` and not `bytes.Buffer`

+Often you will run into situations where you need to provide an `io.Writer` implementation and really just want a string out of it, for example, when dealing with `crypto/ssh.Session.Stdout`.

 Most of the time you probably want `strings.Builder` instead of `bytes.Buffer` but understanding the difference is important.

 > A Builder is used to efficiently build a string using Write methods.
 It minimizes memory copying.